zrythm/zrythm/doc/user/theming/css.rst

 :file:`themes` directory in your Zrythm directory.
 For example, if your Zrythm directory is :file:`/home/me/zrythm`, you should create a file at :file:`/home/me/zrythm/themes/theme.css`.

-.. note:: The Zrythm theme inherits from the
-  `Matcha GTK theme <https://github.com/vinceliuice/Matcha-gtk-theme>`_, so additional CSS rules may need to be overridden.

 Color Scheme
 ------------